nicolecurrens/brown_code_challenge_nicole/bdr_code_challenge/README.md

 On the item detail page, you will see a link to related items.
 When you click the link, the view uses spacy to pull out the named entities from the primary title and abstract of the current item.
 Then, it uses the `/search` endpoint provided by Brown to search on those named entities and find other items that mention the same entities.
 I am assuming that Brown's solr is ranking results in some reasonable way, so that the first items returned are the most relevant to the search.

 If the item is not found, the item detail page will still display the item with no metadata.
 If the related items are not found (because the item pid is not valid or because the primary title and abstract have no entities), a page will display informing the user that there are no related items.

+These endpoints should be viewable in a browser or can be returned as json by adding `?format=json` to the URL.

 ---